SupportPartners/microsoft-vdi/README.md

   Enter a value:<password>
 ```

-**Enter your chosen password for the Local Administrator account of the deployed workstations**
+**Enter a password for the Local Administrator account of the deployed workstations**

 This will be the password for the Local Administrator account (WINadmin) for each of the deployed user workstations